Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 No, your name will not be attached to your feedback.
 Instead, Hive assigns a randomly generated code to your profile, which is never shared with your employer.
 This code allows Hive to link your feedback with your user profile without revealing your identity.

 All employee feedback is grouped into demographic categories, such as department or location.
-However, for Onboarding & Exit Surveys, it may be harder to remain completely anonymous due to the removal of the confidentiality limit on filtering.
+However, for Onboarding, Exit, and 360 Surveys, it may be harder to remain completely anonymous due to the removal of the confidentiality limit on filtering.
 Unlike regular Hive surveys, there is no minimum group size for these surveys, allowing your employer to address any immediate concerns more quickly.

 If you have any further questions, feel free to reach out to your employer.